marianina8/workshop/session1/examples/example7/README.md

-# Example 7 - JSON to YAML File Converter
+# Example 7 - Convert flat structure to group by context

 This simple CLI requests input for a file that's contents match a specific format structure: